Chapter 169 — Traffic Regulations

 Vehicle Platoons

-This section allows testing of vehicle platoons, where multiple trucks travel closely together using automated driving …
+This section governs vehicle platoons, where vehicles travel closely together using a platooning system on freeways and …

 169.89